 in March 2015.
 Visit the mission site for a large collection of

 Comet West 1975, showing dust (white) and ion (blue) tails (J. Laborde)

-Comets -- flamelike apparitions in the sky -- are the effluent of
+The flamelike apparitions in the sky that we call "comets" are

-Units of the Sun, producing a gaseous coma and
+several Astronomical Units of the Sun, producing a

 The orbit of Halley's Comet